1st Grade Guided Reading Expectations

 Does your child’s school use guided reading? 🙁

-Guided reading is NOT a good way to learn to read.
-Parents, if your school uses guided reading, please scroll to the top of this page and follow my “Grade 1 Expectations and Recommendations.”
+This page will explain the 1st-grade guided reading expectations.
+Guided reading is NOT a good way to learn to read, however.
+Parents, if your school uses guided reading, please refer to my grade 1 science of reading page to help your child develop foundational skills.

 To Meet the “Guided Reading” Benchmark, 1st-grade students should be instructional at Level G (independent F) by January and Level J (independent I) by June.